Improving Tuning-Free Real Image Editing with Proximal Guidance: Introduction

 To address this limitation, Null-text inversion~\cite{mokady2022null} (NTI) was introduced as a solution.
 NTI employs pivotal inversion by optimizing the null embedding(s), ensuring that the reconstruction trajectory aligns with the inversion trajectory even under a larger CFG scale.
 While NTI has a lightweight parameter set, it requires per-image optimization, which can be time-consuming.
 To eliminate the need for optimization in NTI, Negative-prompt inversion~\cite{miyake2023negative} (NPI) offers a closed-form solution.
 By assuming equal predicted noises between consecutive timesteps of the diffusion model, NPI elegantly demonstrated that the solver of NTI is equivalent to the source prompt embedding.
 However, NPI may occasionally introduce artifacts due to its underlying assumptions.

 Building upon the remarkable results of NPI, we enhance it by incorporating a regularization term to improve the reconstruction of the source image.
 Moreover, we recognize that NPI is still constrained by the reconstruction quality of DDIM inversion, unable to correct errors introduced during the reconstruction process.
-To overcome this, we introduce a reconstruction guidance technique that performs one-step gradient descent on the predicted clean latent image, aligning it with the original latent image.
+To overcome this, we introduce a inversion guidance technique that performs one-step gradient descent on the current latent, aligning it with the inversion latents.
 The resulting algorithm offers a straightforward approach with negligible computational overhead.

 Furthermore, as NTI and NPI are primarily designed for Cross-Attention Control~\cite{hertz2022prompt}, which focuses on texture and appearance changes, we extend our method to integrate proximal guidance into the Mutual Self-Attention Control framework~\cite{cao2023masactrl}.
 This integration allows for geometry and layout alterations in real image editing tasks.

-In summary, our proposed method combines the benefits of NPI, reconstruction guidance, and a regularization term to provide an effective and efficient optimization-free solution for real image editing.
-We demonstrate its applications in NPI with Cross-Attention Control and Mutual Self-Attention Control, showcasing its versatility and potential impact in the field.
+In summary, our proposed method combines the benefits of NPI, inversion guidance, and a regularization term to provide an effective and efficient optimization-free solution for real image editing.
+We demonstrate its applications in NPI with Cross-Attention Control and Mutual Self-Attention Control, showcasing its versatility and potential impact.